 The Texas Ratio is an indicator of how much funds a bank has available compared to the total value of loans considered at risk.
 As of December 31, 2013 Veridian Credit Union had $16.92 million in non-current loans and owned real-estate with $255.56 million in equity and loan loss allowances on hand to cover it.
 This gives Veridian Credit Union a Texas Ratio of 6.62% which is excellent.
 Any bank with a Texas Ratio near or greater than 100% is considered at risk.

-The Texas Ratio for Veridian Credit Union held steady from 5.46% as of December 31, 2012 to 6.62% as of December 31, 2013, resulting in a negative change of 21.18%.
-This indicates that the balance sheet and financial strength for Veridian Credit Union has held steady in recent periods.
+The Texas Ratio for Veridian Credit Union experienced no significant changes from 5.46% as of December 31, 2012 to 6.62% as of December 31, 2013, resulting in a negative change of 21.18%.
+This indicates that the balance sheet and financial strength for Veridian Credit Union has had no significant changes in recent periods.

 In the past year, Veridian Credit Union has increased its total deposits by $71.05 million, resulting in 3.39% growth for the year.
 A strong track record of growth is an indicator of consumer confidence and the bank's ability to strengthen its balance sheet.
 The growth Veridian Credit Union has shown is excellent.